vgwb/Antura/docs/en/manual/faq.md

 # FAQ

 This page answers common questions from parents and teachers.
-If you have any other question, please
+If you have any other question, please join our [community](https://antura.discourse.group)

 ## For teachers